ace411/dumbflower/README.md

 ## Important

-- The package is, at this point in time, still in development.
+The package is, at this point in time, undergoing modification.
+It is, therefore, not usable in production.

-- The console is not fully operational at the moment.